ismailm231/Processor-Efficiency/README.md

 ### Job Processing Simulation

 This C++ project simulates a job processing system using object-oriented programming (OOP) principles.
-It generates 10,000 jobs with different priorities and processes them through a series of queues and processors.
-The simulation aims to determine the most efficient configuration for processing jobs.
+It generates jobs with different priorities and processes them through a series of queues and processors.
+The simulation aims to analyze the performance of the system.

-#### Features:

-- **Job Generation**: 10,000 jobs are created with varying priorities.
-- **Queues and Processors**: Jobs are organized into queues and processed by a configurable number of processors (1 to 8).
-- **Efficiency Testing**: The simulation tests different configurations of processors to determine the most efficient setup.
-- **Metrics Calculation**: Metrics such as average queue times and number of completed jobs are calculated and logged to a `log.txt` file for further analysis.

 #### How to Run: